fangchun007/CarND-Extended-Kalman-Filter-Project/README_SRC.md

 [image3]: ./pictures/EKF_fig1.png
 [image4]: ./pictures/EKF_fig2.png

-Suppose we are going to use the preprocessed data from lidar sensors or radar sensors.
-These data are with noisy.
-One can refer to the following figure for an intuition.
+Further, assume the data used here is the preprocessed data from lidar sensors or radar sensors.
+As we knew, these data are with noisy, which cannot be directly used as estimation or prediction of moving objects.
+Refer to the following figure to get an intuitive feeling.

 ![alt text][image1]

 Here, lidar measurements are red circles, radar measurements are blue circles with an arrow pointing in the direction of the observed angle.
-As we can see, they follow randoom distributions, which cannot be used directly to predict the sates of nearby moving objects.
-In this project, we wish to lower down the uncertainty of prediction by considering also the law of motions.
-The method we will use Kalman Filter.
-See the links below for documents about EKF (Thanks to my reviewer):
+As we can see, they follow randoom distributions, which could cause large errors with certain possibility in an estimation.
+In this project, we will lower down the uncertainty of prediction by considering also the law of motions.
+The method we are going to use is Kalman Filter.
+See below links for more documents on EKF (Thanks to my reviewer):

   [EKF Tutorial](http://home.wlu.edu/~levys/kalman_tutorial/)

   [Understanding and Applying Kalman Filtering](http://biorobotics.ri.cmu.edu/papers/sbp_papers/integrated3/kleeman_kalman_basics.pdf)

-The following is a figure about the prediction after Extended Kalman Filter.
-Note that the estimation markers are green triangles.
+The following figure shows an improved estimation after Extended Kalman Filter.
+Here, the estimation markers are green triangles.

 ![alt_text][image2]